-Candidates passing the written exam are called for SSB Interview and those who clears SSB Interview are then sent for medicals and finally all India merit list is prepared by the commission, those who are in merit are allowed to join National Defence Academy.
+Candidates passing the written exam are called for SSB Interview and those who clear SSB Interview are then sent for medicals and finally, all India merit list is prepared by the commission, those who are in merit are allowed to join National Defence Academy.

 Age – 16½ – 19½ Years

 - For Army Wing of NDA – 12th Class pass on 10+2 pattern, or equivalent.